-An eco-friendly extension heated by the sun
+An eco-friendly extension warmed by the sun

 When extending a London townhouse, architect Tom Raymont of Arboreal designed an amazing pyramidal roof.
 The eco-friendly kitchen extension is part of a strategy for improving the Victorian building’s energy efficiency.